 If it’s not an emergency or you don’t have this cover, check your insurance policy to see if your provider would prefer you to call them first.

 If your provider sends out a specialist trace and access company or tradesperson, they’re likely to cover the cost from the off.
-Otherwise, you may need to pay a professional upfront and claim the cost back from your insurer.
+Otherwise, you might need to pay a professional upfront and claim the cost back from your insurer.

 Your insurer is unlikely to cover the cost of any work deemed excessive or unnecessary.
 For example, unnecessarily ripped-out drywall isn't covered.